-We can also supply 3D printed plastic holders, which hold the cell together with a screw in each corner.
+We can also supply metal holders, which hold the cell together with a screw in each corner.
 These holders are to load liquid samples in an in-situ holder, and also to seal samples for static studies, and a constructed standard SU-8 liquid cell will consist of:

 The cross section of the above will look like the following:

-We are able to 3D-print plastic static cell holders, which we can also have these holders manufactured in metal at an extra cost.
-These holders have a standard frame size of 10mm with a 5mm hole in the middle, meaning the membrane size can vary from <1mm to 5mm.
+Static cell holders are manufactured in metal (typically aluminium).
+These holders have a standard frame size of 10mm with a 5mm aperture in the middle, meaning the membrane size can vary from <1mm to 5mm.